 - List the essential tools in the modern developer’s toolkit.

-- Explain how Git and GitHub work together within the SDLC.
+- Explain how Git and GitHub work together within the software development lifecycle (SDLC).

 - Describe GitHub’s place in the center of the software development ecosystem.